enp2116/p8105_final_project_enp_si_fir_yh/p8105_fp_proposal.md

 is an introvert or extrovert from their personality type, or using a POC indicator variable instead of individual races.
 We will also need to figure out how to standardize between seasons as the seasons have varying numbers of contestants.
+Additionally, deciding how to deal with NAs for particular variables in earlier seasons may pose a coding challenge.
 We plan to perform EDA to visualize the distributions of our variables of interest, including POC, race, ethnicity, gender, personality type, and age.
 As our main analysis, we plan on doing survival analysis by demographic groups, using the length of stay of the contestants on the show as our outcome of interest.

 ### The planned timeline: